benfhicks/benfhicks.github.io/index.md

 ## Hi there!
 I'm Ben.

-I'm a Data Scientist in the retail sector with a passion for statistics and data science.
+I'm a Data Scientist in the retail sector with a passion for statistics, data science, and ML.
 I'm inquisitive and a self starter who's delivered strong business oriented results using Python, SQL, and R, focusing mainly on SQL and Python.
 I've got a strong knowledge of numerous libraries, including: numpy, pandas, sklearn, plotly, matplotlib, seaborn, tensorflow, and keras.

 # Portfolio